apitoolkit/testkit/README.md

       request:
         GET: /todos/
       asserts: # Asserts accepts a list of expressions, usually via json_paths to identify the items being refered to.
-        true: $.resp.status_code == 200  # Rely on an expressions libray for parsing expressions
+        ok: $.resp.status_code == 200  # Rely on an expressions libray for parsing expressions
         array: $.resp.body.json
       outputs: # values which should be accesible to future steps.
         todoItem: $.resp.body.json[0]._id